-54) RACE LEVY / EVENT TICKET
+54) RACE LEVY / SINGLE EVENT MEMBERSHIP

-- a) GST races are classed as Group C races: no race levy will be charged. - b) Paddlers who are not British Canoeing members or not members of a British Canoeing affiliated club shall be issued with an Event Ticket to provide insurance cover.
-British Canoeing has agreed not to make a charge for the Event Ticket for GST paddlers. - c) To promote racing at this introductory level, the MRC recommends a standard entry fee of £2.50.
+- a) GST races are classed as Group C races: no race levy will be charged. - b) Paddlers who are not Paddle UK members or not members of a Paddle UK affiliated club shall be issued with a Single Event Membership to provide insurance cover.
+Paddle UK has agreed not to make a charge for the Single Event Membership for GST paddlers.

+c) To promote racing at this introductory level, the MRC recommends a standard entry fee of £2.50.